renn0xtek9/Arithmos/doc/visual-programming/source/widgets/data/mergedata.md

 #####Row index

 Data will be merged in the same order as they appear in the table.
 Row number 1 from the Data input will be joined with row number 1 from the Extra Data input.
-Row numbers are assigned by Orange based on the original order of the data instances.
+Row numbers are assigned by Arithmos based on the original order of the data instances.

 #####Instance ID

 This is a more complex option.
 Sometimes, data in transformed in the analysis and the domain is no longer the same.
-Nevertheless, the original row indices are still present in the background (Orange remembers them).
+Nevertheless, the original row indices are still present in the background (Arithmos remembers them).
 In this case one can merge on instance ID.
 For example if you transformed the data with PCA, visualized it in the Scatter Plot, selected some data instances and now you wish to see the original information of the selected subset.
 Connect the output of Scatter Plot to Merge Data, add the original data set as Extra Data and merge by Instance ID.

 ![](images/MergeData-InstanceID.png)